ntomkin/lab4-starter-kit/README.md

 Is this your first time?
 Make sure to:
 * save ./.env.blank as ./.env, then ensure all environment variables have a value.
 * save ./twilio/.env.blank as ./twilio/.env.blank, then ensure all environment variables have a value.
+* run `npm run setup` to install dependancies for ./package.json and ./twilio/package.json

 To run:
 * Nodemon: `npm run dev`